J-Mango-19/MLP-Efficiency/README.md

     - collect cache misses
     - will need to put a suppress output (--data_collection) argument into the programs so that python can parse their output
     - graph each version's time in a bar chart

+6.5) create a script to download MNIST dataset

 7) create a README.md file
     - hook visualization
     - usage instructions